Hey, I'm Lora!

 I’m actually grateful for this year, because it forced me to slow down and discover the beauty of slow travel as well as dive into freelance writing.

 As my blog and travel writing career grows, so did my need for stability.
-I spent half a year living and working remotely in the Caribbean, and now get to call beautiful Mexico home.
+I spent half a year living and working remotely in the Caribbean, and now get to call beautiful Puerto Vallarta home.
 I’ve transitioned from being a full-time backpacker to a digital nomad, and I couldn’t be happier.

 How this blog can help you